 What kind of cameras do you use?

-I am currently using a Canon Rebel T4i DSLR style camera with a Tameron 17-50mm lens to film my videos for OLJ and TBBB YouTube channels.
-I also sometimes use a Canon EF-S 18-55mm lens.
+I am currently using a Canon Rebel T4i DSLR style camera with a Canon EF-S 18-55mm lens to film my videos for OLJ and TBBB YouTube channels.
+I also sometimes use a Tameron 17-50mm lens.
 I used to use a Sony Handycam HDR-CX150 for the videos on those channels prior to April 2013.
-I use a Canon Powershot Elph 330HS to film my vlog style videos, which is super easy to use and has stood up to the test of my clumsiness!
-I tend to drop my Canon Elph frequently and it’s still in one piece and functioning fine!
-I now use my Canon Rebel T4i to take the majority of my blog photos, including this blog, Winnie The Tzu, and Positively Polished.
+I currently use a Sony RX1003 Camera to film my vlog style videos for MHWL and some secondary shots for my other videos.
+It also takes amazing photos!
+I use my Canon Rebel T4i to take the majority of my blog photos, including this blog and Winnie The Tzu.
 I also use my iPhone 5S camera quite a bit for Winnie’s photos as well as Instagram pics.

 What program do you use to edit your videos?

-I use iMovie, which comes standard on Macs to edit.
+I used iMovie for all videos prior to mid-2013, which comes standard on Macs to edit.
 It is a very simple and straightforward program, which I found relatively easy to learn how to use.
+I currently use Final Cut Pro to edit my videos.

 What apps do you use to edit your Instagram photos?